andrMollo/code-works/CodeWorksLibrary/Macros/Export/README.md

 # Export macros

-A collection of methodS to export SolidWorks files
+A collection of methods to export SolidWorks files.

 ## Export file